secretstartups/handbook/sites/handbook/source/handbook/legal/marketing-collaboration/index.html.md

 - **Use of Information.** You must articulate what you will do with information you obtain through the event so Legal can help you ensure that communication and/or consent is handled properly.

 - **Questions.** The questions you intend to use for a survey or quiz must be submitted for review.
 This is mainly for informational purposes so that Legal can understand more about the event and what rules may apply.
 It is unlikely that we will "disallow" the questions, but we may have input for wording.
-The questions will also help us know what language to include in customized Terms and Conditions.
+The questions will also help us know what language to include in customized rules.

-- **Prize Values.** Local law often hinges on the value of the prizes, so it is necessary to know what prizes and how many prizes will be awarded prior to creating Terms and Conditions.
+- **Prize Values.** Local law often hinges on the value of the prizes, so it is necessary to know what prizes and how many prizes will be awarded prior to creating rules.
 Legal may request a change in prizes if the value amount is over a certain threshhold and adds significant Legal requirements to event.
 This will vary from country to country and sometimes from state to state.

-- **Awarding Prizes.** The method and criteria for winning a prize must be detailed, as this will affect what the Terms and Conditions will include.
+- **Awarding Prizes.** The method and criteria for winning a prize must be detailed, as this will affect what the rules will include.

 - **Winner List.** You must provide a url for posting a winner list, as this is a requirement in nearly every jurisdiction.
 We take privacy seriously, so we will post first initials and last names where allowed by law.

 Once your issue description is completely filled out, Legal will review all the details in light of the applicable laws and make recommendations to tailor the event.
-Legal will also provide Terms and Conditions. **Depending on the locale, you may be required to obtain a translation of the Terms and Conditions to locale languages.** Legal does not provide this, so you will need to ensure that you have the ability to procure this through Marketing vendors.
-Some Terms and Conditions can be translated through automated services, but others may require human translation depending on the prize amounts and jurisdiction.
+Legal will also provide rules. **Depending on the locale, you may be required to obtain a translation of the rules to local languages.** Legal does not provide this, so you will need to ensure that you have the ability to procure this through Marketing vendors.
+Some rules can be translated through automated services, but others may require human translation depending on the prize amounts and jurisdiction.

-### Sweepstakes Page
+### Hosting the Sweepstakes Rules
-We keep a listing of sweepstakes rules on the [GitLab Sweepstakes](https://about.gitlab.com/community/sweepstakes/) page.
-Once you are provided the approved sweepstakes rules, you will be asked to [create a new page](/handbook/marketing/inbound-marketing/digital-experience/website/#creating-new-pages) with those rules and link to the [GitLab Sweepstakes](https://about.gitlab.com/community/sweepstakes/) page.
+Any sweepstakes run by GitLab must be accompanied by sweepstakes rules.
+Once legal has drafted and provided these to you, you will need to [create a new page](/handbook/marketing/inbound-marketing/digital-experience/website/#creating-new-pages) under the [GitLab Sweepstakes](https://about.gitlab.com/community/sweepstakes/) page and add a link to the [list of Current sweepstakes](https://about.gitlab.com/community/sweepstakes/#current).
+Once you have added the rules for your sweepstakes, link to these from the landing page of your event or promotion.

-**Note:** Please also remember to move your page from the `Current` to `Past` listing once your sweepstake is complete.
+**Note:** Remember to move your page from the `Current` to the `Past` lists once your sweepstakes is complete.

 ## Marketing Rules and Consent Language